-We all face ill-wishers, when we set goals and begin to reach them, no matter at what stage we are now: sceptics, critics, people who taunt us or say that we won’t succeed in what we do.
+We all deal with enemies and face ill-wishers when we set goals and begin to reach them, no matter at what stage we are now: skeptics, critics, people who taunt us or say that we won’t succeed in what we do.

-How to deal with ill-wishers?
+How to deal with your enemies and ill-wishers?
 Of course, they are all different, but here are a few good general tips:

 1. First, learn to identify them.